MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls.md

 ![Screenshot of Remote Assist mobile, showing the contacts screen and highlighting the search icon.](./media/calls_2.png "Search")

-3. Select the remote collaborator's name and launch a call with the expert.
+3. Select the remote collaborator's name and launch a call with the remote collaborator.

 ![Screenshot of Remote Assist mobile showing the Launch Call button.](./media/calls_3.png "Launch Call")